What to do in London

 You should plan 2 hours

 There’s so much to see at the British Museum that it’s impossible to take in everything at once, even if you spend the whole day.
-The collection is so fascinating and remarkable that it draws six million visitors every year.

 Guided tour of the British Museum